kararmirza19/AI-chatbot/README.md

 # AI-chatbot
- AI Chatbot with facial Detection system for interviewing candidates (Usefull for determining new talents) .
+ AI Recruitment  Chatbot with facial Detection system for interviewing candidates (Usefull for determining new talents) .

 Requirements
 OpenCV,